poc-examples/openshift-tekton/README.md

 	- List cluster interceptors and interceptors.
 	- Retrieve event listeners, trigger bindings, and trigger templates.
 	- Create or modify events.

+**Note**: You may require more permissions based on what you're trying to achieve.
+You can tail the logs for the eventlistener which will throw errors if you are missing a permission.
+This is a good place to start for fixing issues around the pipeline not starting.

 ```
 apiVersion: rbac.authorization.k8s.io/v1